patternfly/patternfly/src/patternfly/components/TreeView/examples/TreeView.md

       {{/tree-view-node}}
     {{/tree-view-list-item}}
     {{#> tree-view-list-item tree-view-list-item--IsExpandable="true"}}
-      {{#> tree-view-node tree-view-node--IsToggle="true" tree-view-node--text="This is a really really really long folder name that overflows from the width of the container."}}
+      {{#> tree-view-node tree-view-node--HasToggle="true" tree-view-node--text="This is a really really really long folder name that overflows from the width of the container."}}
         {{#> tree-view-node-count}}
           {{#> badge badge--modifier="pf-m-read"}}
             2